 At RAND, we have a 70-year history of taking on the most complex and consequential of policy issues.
 In some cases, such as with our research on criminal sentencing policy, marijuana legalization, and the structural requirements of a Palestinian state, our work has focused on controversial and socially divisive problems.
 We have always approached these high-profile and sensitive issues with the same commitment to scientific rigor and objectivity that we apply to the more technocratic policy problems we are often asked to solve.

 Much of the time, we are able to do this by responding to the policy-analysis needs of our research clients, which include a wide array of government agencies, foundations, and other nonprofit organizations committed to improving civil society.
-In rare cases, however, the only way we can tackle an important but tough or controversial public policy challenge is through a RAND Venture.
-Supported by philanthropic contributions and income from operations, RAND Ventures give us the ability to take the long view, tackle tough and often-controversial topics, and share our findings in innovative and compelling ways.
-RAND's Gun Policy in America initiative is such a Venture.
+In rare cases, however, the only way we can tackle an important but tough or controversial public policy challenge is through gifts from RAND supporters.
+Philanthropic contributions give us the ability to take the long view, tackle tough and often-controversial topics, and share our findings in innovative and compelling ways.
+RAND's Gun Policy in America initiative is one such research project.

 My decision to initiate a research project to study gun policy in the United States came after many years of watching what seemed like an increasingly polarized and acrimonious “debate” that rested on a sparse foundation of analytical findings.
 I was often asked what RAND was doing to make the public discussion and decisionmaking around fair and effective gun laws more informed.
 I didn't have a good answer.
 When I looked at our client-commissioned research portfolio, I saw only episodic enquiries on gun policy—this despite RAND having a long history and deep expertise in matters of public safety, public health, civil liberties, and national security.